hack-the-rat/free-code-camp/full-stack-developer-certification/html/basic-html/cat-photo-app/README.md

 ```<main><h1>Most important content of the document</h1><p>Some more important content...</p></main>```

 The `h1` element, `h2` element and the comment are indented two spaces more than the `main` element in the code below.
 Use the space bar on your keyboard to add two more spaces in front of the `p` element so that it is indented properly as well.

+## Step 7

+You can add images to your website by using the `img` element. `img` elements have an opening tag without a closing tag.
+An element without a closing tag is known as a *void element*.

+Add an `img` element below the `p` element.
+At this point, no image will show up in the browser.